-1.3.3 Picking a System Configuration
+2.4.4 Picking the Right System Configuration

 As discussed previously, ReFrame's configuration file can store the configurations for multiple systems.
 When launched, ReFrame will pick the first matching configuration and load it.

 ReFrame uses an auto-detection mechanism to get information about the host it is running on and uses that information to pick the right system configuration.
 Currently, only one auto-detection method is supported that retrieves the hostname.
 Based on this, ReFrame goes through all the systems in its configuration and tries to match the hostname against any of the patterns defined in each system's hostnames property.
 The detection process stops at the first match found, and that system's configuration is selected.